JosiahGr/to-do-app/README.md

 ## Overview

-This is a simple React based program that allows the user to manually create and delete "To Do" notes, that are displayed in a list form.
-User can then delete any note at will.
+This is a simple React based program that allows the user to manually create, update, and delete "To Do" notes.
+When created, all notes are displayed in list form.
+The user can then update any note by double-clickling on the content.

 ## Dependencies

-Javascript, Babel, React, Sass, Webpack, Uuid, Enzyme, Jest.
+Javascript, Babel, React, Sass, Webpack, Uuid, Enzyme, Jest, prop-types.

 ## Getting Started